bluejumper/etc/README.md

 As per the LICENSE file, this repository has been introduced into the Public domain.
 You are free to review and use the contents for whatever purpose without attribution.
-I intend to share this repository and enable it to assist others.
+I intend to share this repository and enable others to learn from it.